sara-sabr/ITStrategy/TeamMandate/Presentation.md

 #### Opportunities

-- Requiring rigorus review and approval of tools enforces the use of dated tools which
+- Requiring rigorous review and approval of tools enforces the use of dated tools which
   - Reduce the ability for the workforce to complete their work
   - Introduce security concerns by not keeping tooling up to date

-For exampe, node in the self service is 5 years out of date.
+For example, node in the self service is 5 years out of date.
 As a result, there are missing security patches and are unable to use modern tools for validating the quality of work due to out of date functionality

 ### Integration over creation